Java Collections Framework

 This package class provides low-level services with well-defined data structures to solve collecting a heterogeneous dynamic number of objects as a single entity.
 Due to this reason java.util package classes are collectively called the collection framework.

 All collection classes are implementing from java.io.Serializable so the collection object along with all its internal objects can be stored in a local file system or can be sent across the network to the remote computer.
-Here the rule is objects stored in the collection are also should be Serializable types to store collection in the file.
+Here the rule is objects stored in the collection are also should be Serializable types to store collections in the file.

 Collection stores a group of objects as follows: